This Is The Top Trending Travel Destination For Millennials In 2019

 If your 2019 New Year's resolution list included the item "travel more," you may have already begun thinking about where you want to go.
 Unsurprisingly, given that traveling more is one of most common New Year's resolution made annually, you're not alone.
-According to Hopper, an app that analyzes plane ticket prices and alerts travelers when they should buy, many prospective travelers have already begun to track 2019 airfare to specific destinations through the Hopper app — Yep, even though we're just two days into the new year.
-By analyzing these airfare watches set by Hopper's majority-millennial user base, it was able to see which travel destinations are the most popular among millennials in 2019.
+According to Hopper, an app that analyses plane ticket prices and alerts travellers when they should buy, many prospective travellers have already begun to track 2019 airfare to specific destinations through the Hopper app — Yep, even though we're just two days into the new year.
+By analysing these airfare watches set by Hopper's majority-millennial user base, it was able to see which travel destinations are the most popular among millennials in 2019.

 Advertisement